nghiapham179/training/README.md

 12. What's computer vision?

+Images and videos will be put into a computer for processing (the computer here can be a PC, laptop, IoT device, smartphone, camera... whatever has computing power).
+Computer Vision can currently do the following:

+Identify objects (Identify)

+Object Tracking (Track)

+Measurement (Measure)

+Detect object (Detect)

+Classify objects (Classify)

 13. What's lable tools?

+that tool where you can idenity object or detail form that you can detecth coordinates of your object on the picture

 14. What's labelImg tools?
 15. What's Yolo AI models ?
 16. How deploy AI models ?